 For over 20 years, Laura Koenig has been working with families through direct child care, parent education, provider education, public policy and advocacy in Central Texas.
 In her early career, Laura worked in child care as an infant teacher.
 This work with children and families inspired her to pursue a systems change approach in early care and education through public policy.
 Most recently before joining the staff of E3 Alliance, Laura coordinated the Parents of Newborns project at FamilyConnections, providing education and outreach to over 7,800 new families annually.
 Prior to that, Laura was part of a community-wide initiative to improve access to quality, affordable child care, the Institute for Child Care Excellence, where she served as the policy and education specialist.
 Laura earned a BA, Plan II, Cum Laude, from The University of Texas of Austin with a concentration in Psychology.
 She also holds a master’s degree in public affairs from the LBJ School at The University of Texas, where she focused on child and family policy.

 Joshua Scott came to the E3 Alliance after being involved in the Austin Community College District’s Student Success Initiative as President of the college’s chapter of the Phi Theta Kappa Honor Society.
-As an Economics major, his professional experiences range from developing software for legislative analysis to developing ice cream flavors at Amy’s Ice Creams.
-In addition to his work at E3, Joshua splits his time as a tutor for the Department of Computer Studies at Austin Community College.
-He remains active as the first Distance Learning Campus Vice President for Phi Theta Kappa, and can occasionally be seen working as a security guard at various live music venues around Austin.
+His professional experiences range from developing software for legislative analysis to developing ice cream flavors at Amy’s Ice Creams.

 Director of Communications & Community Accountability

-Khotan Shahbazi-Harmon is an award-winning journalist, community development specialist, and entrepreneurship accelerator.
-Khotan served as an external evaluator for the Texas Education Agency evaluating special programs on science and math, and language and arts in Texas.
-Khotan managed a community MBA program in East Austin that helped very low-income clients gain self-sufficiency through entrepreneurship, and has served as a convener and facilitator of community conversations around complex and challenging issues on race, education and citizenship.
+Khotan Shahbazi-Harmon is a multiple award-winning journalist, community development specialist, and entrepreneurship accelerator.
+Khotan managed various education programs at Georgetown University; started an education incubator in Prague, Czech Republic; and served as an external evaluator for the Texas Education Agency evaluating special programs on science and math, and language and arts in Texas.
+Khotan managed a community MBA program in East Austin that helped very low-income clients gain self-sufficiency through entrepreneurship; and served on the high-tech start-up team that developed a venture that went viral within the first few months of creation.
+She has served as a convener and facilitator of community conversations around complex and challenging issues on race, education and social innovation.
 Khotan earned a B.S. in International Studies from American University in Washington, D.C. with a focus on economic development.